 - Land vehicles are prohibited in the Area. - Helicopter landings are prohibited within the Area.
-The Management Plan for Deception Island ASMA 4 shows recommended helicopter landing sites on Deception Island (see also Figure 1). - Rowing boats are permitted for sampling purposes in the lakes in Site B - Crater Lake and Site F - Telefon Bay, and the lagoon in Site K - Ronald Hill to Kroner Lake.
+The Management Plan for Deception Island ASMA 4 shows recommended helicopter landing sites on Deception Island (see also Figure 1). - Overflight of bird colonies within the Area by Remotely Piloted Aircraft Systems (RPAS) shall not be permitted unless for compelling scientific or operational purposes, and in accordance with a permit issued by an appropriate national authority.
+Furthermore, operation of RPAS within or over the Area shall be in accordance with the 'Environmental guidelines for operation of Remotely Piloted Aircraft Systems (RPAS) in Antarctica' (Resolution 4 (2018)) (available at: https://documents.ats.aq/recatt/att645\e.pdf). - Movement within the Area Sites shall be on foot. - Rowing boats are permitted for sampling purposes in the lakes in Site B Crater Lake and Site F Telefon Bay, and the lagoon in Site K Ronald Hill to Kroner Lake.
 Prior to use at each Site, boats shall be cleaned to reduce the risk of introductions of non-native species from outside the Treaty area and other Antarctic locations, including other Sites within ASPA 140.
-Engine powered boats must not be used. - Movement within the Area Sites shall be on foot. - Movements into the Area shall consider the SCAR Code of Conduct for Activity within Terrestrial Geothermal Environments in Antarctica. - All movement shall be undertaken carefully so as to minimize disturbance to soil and vegetation: - The vegetation at Site C Caliente Hill is sparse and not obvious and is therefore particularly vulnerable to trampling.
-Extreme care should be taken to avoid trampling of vegetation when visiting this site. - The soil in the vicinity of Site J Perchuć Cone is extremely friable and exceptionally vulnerable to damage by trampling.
+Engine powered boats must not be used. - All movement shall be undertaken carefully so as to minimize disturbance to soil and vegetation: - The vegetation at Site C Caliente Hill is sparse and not obvious and is therefore particularly vulnerable to trampling.
+Extreme care should be taken to avoid trampling of vegetation when visiting this site.
+Given its reduced size, it is recommended that no more than two people enter at the same time within the Site C - The soil in the vicinity of Site J Perchuć Cone is extremely friable and exceptionally vulnerable to damage by trampling.
 Compared to other fumeroles on Deception Island, Perchuć Cone has experienced relatively little human visitation and associated trampling impact and may provide a representative site for future scientific studies.
-Consequently, Site J has been designated as a Prohibited Zone and entry is strictly prohibited.
+Consequently, Site J has been designated as a Prohibited Zone and entry is strictly prohibited until such time that it is agreed, during a Management Plan review, that access should be allowed.